 As we enter the transition between seasons it’s natural to reassess how we’re feeling in our bodies, examine what we’re eating and make changes according to our needs.
-Traditionally in Chinese medicine and Ayurveda, autumn is a time for cleansing.
-Naturally, many of us benefit from eating lighter during this time as we prepare to enter the colder months ahead.
+Traditionally, autumn is a time for cleansing in Chinese medicine and Ayurveda, and naturally many of us benefit from eating lighter during this time as we prepare to enter the colder months ahead.

 If you’re in that camp and would benefit from incorporating some healthy habits, here are five tips to cleaning up your diet.
 These are tried and true tips that are simple and easy to incorporate into your daily life.

 Our bodies are mostly made up of water, every organ needs water to function, and water is necessary to flush toxins and extra stuff we don’t need out of our systems.
 Yet, many of us don’t drink enough of it.
 The average adult needs to drink at least 2 litres of water a day – sometimes more, sometimes less, depending on a variety of factors like how much they weigh, how active they are as well as the climate.

 Drinking more water and proper hydration allows the body to function the way it is supposed to.
 Some benefits may include feeling more satiated, more energy, healthy digestion and clearer skin.
 Tell us, do you think you’re drinking enough water?

 Speaking of water, what about hot lemon water?
 Drinking hot water with fresh lemon juice first thing in the morning (on an empty stomach) helps hydrate the body more quickly and improves digestion.
 Doing this on a regular basis can also help regulate appetite.